lab596/JavaServer/README.md

 * I have currently connected the serverside and it is able to take input through a port and print out configuration.
 This has been implemented by http.json and is able to read the port and the temporary webroot provided there.
 (5/30/2022)
 ---
 * I have allowed for the opening of a browser through a hard coded HTML website that simply displays that it has been opened using the server.
 Command *localhost:8080* is required in order to run through this port.
 The html is currently present in HttpServer.java in order to hard code but will be moved later.
 (5/31/2022)
+---
+* I have allowed for multithreading using the server by allowing for multiple connections to keep the port and server open.
+This keeps the program running in order to allow for multiple connections with the use of seperate computer threads.
+(6/1/2022)

 # 🪲 Bugs 🪲
 * Maven Dependencies